anoma/nspec/docs/arch/node/engines/local_key_value_storage_behaviour.juvix.md

 : The storage map is updated with new key-value pair.

 Messages to be sent
-: A SetValueKVStoreResponse message indicating success/failure.
+: A `SetValueKVStoreResponse` message indicating success/failure.
+Several `LocalKVStorageMsgValueChanged` messages to those interested engines.

 Engines to be spawned
 : No engines are created by this action.